Our work in Scotland

 - The Scottish Health Technologies Group

-For more information and to feed in any issues through these groups, contact Gerard McMahon, Head of External Affairs (Devolved Nations).
+For more information and to feed in any issues through these groups, please get in touch with the team.

 We fundraise